You now have fields to help drive the visualizations in the failed login dashboard.

 Generate single value visualizations showing invalid and valid account login failures.

 - Follow the preceding steps to run a search, create a single value visualization, and add captions.
 Use the following search strings and captions for the two new visualizations.
+Run the search over the All time time range.

 Visualization showing Search Caption Login failures on invalid accounts